Seiger/sTask/docs/pages/getting-started.md

 - `s_workers` - Worker configurations
 - `s_tasks` - Task records and execution history

-It also creates the `stask_access` permission for controlling access to the sTask interface.
+It also creates the `stask` permission for controlling access to the sTask interface.

 ## Key Features